tenchi-security/zanshin-cli/README.md

 #### `zanshin account invites accept`

-Accepts an inivitation with the informed ID, it only works if the user accepting the invitation is the user that received the invitation.
+Accepts an invitation with the informed ID, it only works if the user accepting the invitation is the user that received the invitation.

 **Usage**: